 At NPI we offer a broad range of programs and special events, as well as a variety of continuing education opportunities:

-Our core program in psychoanalysis takes place over a minimum of five years through the threefold process long established in psychoanalysis: Didactic Seminars (including the doctoral clinical paper), Personal Psychoanalysis, and Supervised Clinical Work, resulting in Certification as a Psychoanalyst.
+Our core program in psychoanalysis takes place over a minimum of five years through the threefold process long established in psychoanalysis: Didactic Seminars (including the doctoral clinical paper), Personal Psychoanalysis, and Supervised Clinical Work, resulting in certification as a Psychoanalyst.

 NPI is approved by the California State Medical Board of Medical Quality Assurance to train and register Research Psychoanalysts.
-Persons with Ph.D.s in fields related to Psychoanalysis ( Anthropology, History, Literature, etc.), who are not licensed to practice psychotherapy, can be trained in this category.
+Persons with Ph.D.s in fields related to Psychoanalysis (Anthropology, History, Literature, etc.), who are not licensed to practice psychotherapy, can be trained in this category.
 Research candidates must have taught or done research.

 A registered Research Psychoanalyst is an individual who has graduated from an approved psychoanalytic institution and is registered with the Medical Board of California.
 Research Psychoanalysts may engage in psychoanalysis as an adjunct to teaching, training or research.
 Additionally, students who are currently enrolled in an approved psychoanalytic institution and are registered with the Medical Board as a Student Research Psychoanalyst may engage in psychoanalysis under supervision.

-NPI offers a Certificate in Psychoanalytic Psychotherapy designed to give students an introduction to psychoanalytic theory, thinking and technique.
+NPI offers certification in Psychoanalytic Psychotherapy designed to give students an introduction to psychoanalytic theory, thinking and technique.
 The program consists of both topic oriented seminars and case discussions, and clinical consultations with graduate analysts.
 Students may choose to go on into an additional year of advanced training and receive CEU’s if they choose.

 Students enrolled in the certificate program have the opportunity to transfer some class credit to the full psychoanalytic training program if they desire.